vadna034/Ideas/README.md

 ## Algorithm Visualizers
 Graph algorithms are always cool to see.
 I should familiarize myself on other stuff and see if there are any that might be cool to create more concrete visualizations of.

+## Hike Planner
+Organization of trails across the United states.
+Add in weather capabilities for best days, distance of travel, time to hike, etc. Would be cool as I really enjoy planning trips.

+## Online Journal
+Simple Journal that's online.
+Allows you to write when you don't have a pen and paper on you.
+(An issue that I face when journaling is that I forget to bring it or misplace it.)
+Having this at a dedicated URL might be very useful for me.